-Planning Transfer Capability is determined by finding the point where an increase in power transfers causes a limit violation under pre- or post-contingency conditions.
-The limits governing such power transfers are either based on thermal, voltage, or stability constraints.
-Various study area dispatch scenarios and system conditions shall be studied to fully assess planning Transfer Capability under all reasonably foreseeable stressed conditions.
+Planning Transfer Capability is determined by finding the point where an increase in power transfers causes a limit violation under pre or post-contingency conditions.
+The limits governing such power transfers are either based on thermal, voltage or stability constraints.
+Various study area dispatch scenarios and system conditions shall be studied to fully assess Planning Transfer Capability under all reasonably foreseeable stressed conditions.

-5.1 System Models
+2.6.1 System Models

-Power flow cases used in planning Transfer Capability assessments are obtained from the ISO's Model On Demand (MOD) database and supporting applications.
-The MOD system facilitates the control and organization of the base case and associated data (e.g. projects, loads, etc.).
+Power flow cases used in Planning Transfer Capability assessments are obtained from ISO-NE's Model On Demand (MOD) database and supporting applications.
+The MOD system facilitates the control and organization of the base case and associated data (ex.
+Projects, Loads, etc.).
 Cases produced by MOD shall reflect system conditions for the year of study.
-The MOD cases are based on data from the energy management system (EMS) and future system upgrades.
-The ISO also maintains the stability models for the New England system.
+The MOD cases are based on data from the Energy Management System (EMS) and future system upgrades.
+ISO-NE also maintains the stability models for the New England system.

-Power flow and stability models for systems external to the ISO originate from the NERC Multi-Regional Modeling Working Group (MMWG).
+Power flow and stability models for systems external to ISO-NE originate from the NERC Multi-Regional Modeling Working Group (MMWG).

-5.2 Software Tools
+2.6.2 Software Tools

-Software tools that may be used when assessing planning Transfer Capability include:
+Software tools that may be used when assessing Planning Transfer Capability include:

-- 1. Siemens Power System Simulation for Engineers (PSS[®]E) - 2.
-Siemens Managing and Utilizing System Transmission (PSS®MUST) - 3.
-Powertech Dynamic Security Assessment Tools (DSA Tools) - 4.
-PowerGEM Transmission Adequacy and Reliability Assessment (TARA)
+- 1. Power System Simulation for Engineers (PSS®E) - 2.
+Managing and Utilizing System Transmission (PSS®MUST)

+- 3. Dynamic Security Assessment Tools (DSA Tools) - 4.
+Transmission Adequacy and Reliability Assessment (TARA)